My Trip to Gstaad, Switzerland

 The next two nights I stayed in the five-star Ermitage Wellness Hotel & Spa in Schönried, and I felt like royalty.
 I was fortunate to have a suite with a private balcony and more beautiful views.

-The Ermitage’s lobby and great room is spectacular, as it overlooks space overlooks the lush Alpine scenery.
+The Ermitage’s lobby and great room is spectacular, as it overlooks the lush Alpine scenery.
 The spacious hotel restaurant is also lovely as there’s a unique theme in each dining room.
-The breakfast here was the best I’ve had in any hotel to date.
+Breakfast here was the best I’ve had in any hotel to date.
 With various food stations including cheese, charcuterie, omelets, breads, pastries, yogurt and granola, and more, breakfast became the meal of the day.

 I visited a working cheese farm in Gstaad.

 I had the pleasure of visiting a working cheese farm in the mountains, and all I can say is what an amazing experience to watch cheese come to life before my eyes.
-I am a cheese lover (all except goat cheese, I cannot get it past my nose), and since I eat almost every type of cheese, Switzerland was the right country for me.
+I am a cheese lover (all except goat cheese), and since I eat almost every type of cheese, Switzerland was the right country for me.
 Not only did I witness the process of cheese from start to finish, but I saw the adorable dairy cows and calves on site.

 Our group sat in the farmhouse and ate just-made cheese, curds, and even tried whey.
 Meringues and fresh cream were the real treat.
 Light, sugary, and decadent.

 I took a yodeling lesson in the Swiss Alps.